Topics and tracks

 Fire Fighter Robots that can go into dangerous areas where humans are not able to.
 Hull Cleaning Robots: With increasing consciousness for green shipping, technologies that help in higher fuel efficiency and reductions of carbon-dioxide emissions are in great demand.
 Hull cleaning robots can play an important role in this regard.

 Robot Ship Inspectors: Traditionally, inspection of huge cargo ships for cracks, corrosion or any wear to ensure that they comply with rising safety standards is a time-consuming task for surveyors.
 Moreover, it is risky for the person climbing the vessel.
 Ship Inspection robots is a robotic technology which can help in this process.
 Anti-Piracy Robots will fight against maritime piracy.
-Autonomous Vessels: Recently, Rolls-Royce put forth the designs of unmanned remote controlled cargo ships.
+Autonomous Vessels is also being developed.

 Here are examples of emerging technologies shared by the World Economic Forum that are altering the course of marine environment: